-With original Medicare, you can buy supplemental coverage, such as a Medigap policy, to get additional coverage for your specific medical concerns.
+With original Medicare, you can buy supplemental coverage, such as a Medigap policy, or an add-on Part D plan to get additional coverage.

 With Medicare Advantage plans, you cannot buy or use separate supplemental coverage.
 That means you’ll want to confirm that the plan you choose will cover your needs since you won’t have the option to add supplements to expand your coverage.

-With original Medicare, you can use any doctor or hospital in the U.S. that takes Medicare.
+With original Medicare, you can use any doctor or hospital in the United States who accepts Medicare.
 In most cases, you don’t need a referral to see a specialist.

-With Medicare Advantage, you will typically be required to use doctors in the plan’s network and you may need a referral to see a specialist.
+With Medicare Advantage, you will typically be required to use doctors in the plan’s network and you may need a referral to see a specialist, depending on your plan.